zmahfuz0613/css-animations-lesson/README.md

 - Find a group!
 Groups should be 3 or 4 people tops.
 You can also work in pairs.
 - Create a fork of [this codepen](http://codepen.io/jlr7245/pen/BWgvxo?editors=1100).
 - Come up and get an index card with an animation drawn on it!
+- Write out the steps you think the animation will need.
 - Make the animation happen!

-**Note**: You won't need to use the `transform` property for any of these animations.
+**Note**: You won't need to use the `transform` property for this lab.
 We're learning about that next 😉

 ***